Spiritual Benefits of Regular Salah in Al Faw

 Make sure you're facing the right way by checking the Qibla direction for Al Faw before each prayer.

-Maghrib prayer in Al Faw is offered just after sunset.
-It's the fourth daily prayer and a special time when Muslims in Iraq break their fast during Ramadan.
+Maghrib prayer in Al Faw starts immediately after sunset.
+It is the fourth daily prayer and consists of 3 rakats.